nayliv/selenium-web-automation/README.md

 - Critical
 - End-to-End

-can be handled through test tags instead of duplicating tests into different folders.
+can be controlled through test tags instead of duplicating tests into separate folders.

 ---